Are Your Headaches Neck-Related? How to Self-Diagnose and Find Relief

 Treating neck-related headaches is best performed by a well-trained and experienced health professional.
 They can use their experience and clinical judgement to figure out the best course of action.

-Typical treatment may involve the following:
+A typical treatment may involve the following:

 - Trigger-point therapy